HocherLab/Labwebsite/index.md

 ---
 ---

-# MIMIC laboratory /!\ WEBSITE IN CONSTRUCTION, please come back again soon!
+# MIMIC laboratory

 Molecular Innovations in Microbial Interactions and Chromatin

-{% include section.html %}
+The MIMIC Lab is a curiosity-driven research group led by Dr Antoine Hocher at the University of Cambridge dedicated to exploring how evolution shapes chromatin and molecular mimicry.
+We are located in the heart of Cambridge, in the department of Genetics.

 ## Highlights

 {% capture text %}

-The MIMIC Lab is a curiosity-driven research group led by Dr Antoine Hocher at the University of Cambridge dedicated to exploring how evolution shapes chromatin and molecular mimicry.
 Combining evolutionary thinking with synthetic biology, computational analyses, and experimental approaches, we want to uncover fundamental principles behind DNA-binding proteins and their vulnerabilities during genetic conflicts.
+Check out past publication from the lab to see what kind of work we have been doing.

 {%
   include button.html